Chongqing Poly Tower

 Chongqing Poly Tower is a skyscraper in Chongqing, China.

-Situated at the site of former Chongqing hotel, the building sits on 11831 metre square of land at the junction Linjiangmen and Minsheng Road in the central business district (Jiefangbei) of Chongqing.
+Situated at the site of former Chongqing hotel, the building sits on 11831 square meters of land at the junction Linjiangmen and Minsheng Road in the central business district (Jiefangbei) of Chongqing.
 It consists of offices, hotel rooms, and retail.

 It contains office and hotel space.
 The building was topped out on June 18, 2010 and completed in 2013.
 It is the third tallest building in Chongqing.